PipedreamHQ/pipedream/docs/docs/code/python/README.md

 ## Making an HTTP request

-We recommend using the popular `requests` package available in Python.
+We recommend using the popular `requests` HTTP client package available in Python to send HTTP requests.

 No need to run `pip install`, just `import requests` at the top of your step's code and it's available for your code to use.

 ### Making a GET request

+GET requests typically are for retrieving data from an API.
+Below is an example d

 ```python
 import requests